 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-How to prepare the pumpkin puree from scratch?
+How do you prepare pumpkin purée from scratch?

-I choose a relatively small pumpkin for my recipe but feel free to make a larger amount of this pumpkin puree at once.
-The pumpkin puree can be easily frozen and kept well in the fridge for a few days.
+I chose a relatively small pumpkin for my recipe but feel free to make a larger amount of this pumpkin purée at once.
+The pumpkin purée can be easily frozen and kept well in the fridge for a few days.